GoTestTools/gotestfmt/README.md

 ### How do I know what the icons mean in the output?

 The icons are based on the output of `go test -json`.
-They map to the values from the `[test2json](https://pkg.go.dev/cmd/test2json) package which are PASS, FAIL and SKIP.
+They map to the values from the [`test2json`](https://pkg.go.dev/cmd/test2json) package (PASS, FAIL, SKIP).

-You can use the `-showteststatus` flag to output the words next to the icons in the output.
+You can use the `-showteststatus` flag to output the words next to the icons.

 ### Can I use gotestfmt without `-json`?